Okipa/laravel-utils-dotfiles/readme.md

 The following dotfiles that are eligible for custom instructions :

+### .utils/docker/ => .utils.custom/docker/
+- `up.sh` : specify which docker containers to start.
+- workspace/
+    - `setRequiredVariables.sh` : set the variables required for the docker use.

 ### .utils/dump/ => .utils.custom/dump/
 - importFromServer/
     - `additionalInstructions.sh` : set additional instructions at the end of the production dump import script.